Teeth Straightening Options for Adults

 What are complex tooth movements?

-Complex orthodontic tooth movements require the most amount of force to move your teeth.
-For example, moving back teeth, correcting extensive misalignments and any type of tooth movement combined with tooth extraction falls into the complex category.
+Complex orthodontic tooth movements are when your teeth need to move quite a bit.
+These types of movements require the most amount of forces.
+For example, moving your back teeth (molars), correcting more than 5 to 6 mm of crowding, and any type of tooth movement combined with tooth extraction falls into the complex category.

 - Large overbites

 - Large openbites

 - Any type of problem caused by poor skeletal relationship (not dental)

 - Orthodontic treatments requiring tooth extraction

 How can I fix complex orthodontic cases?

 Complex orthodontic treatments almost always require braces.
 Clear aligners are typically not an option for treating these more complex orthodontic conditions.
 Braces put lots of forces on your teeth and they can move teeth in ways that clear aligners simply can’t.
 Here are several different braces options to consider for treating more complex tooth movenments:

 - Lingual braces